mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 		return new List<T>().AsEnumerable();
 	}

-Since here result is not important, therefore returned a new instance of List.
-Addtionally, we have included the ExpressionVisitor from which we will be overriding methods to get our expected output.
+Since here result is not important, therefore returned a new instance of `List<T>` and `this.Visit(expression)` will eventually branch to various overrides from `ExpressionVisitor` that I have included in TextContext class; once it has reached the end, the builder will contain a nice formatted TSQL.

 Roughly the ExpresisonVisitor.Visit(Ast.Expresion) looks like: